agdestein/IncompressibleNavierStokes.jl/docs/src/features/closure.md

 # Neural closure models

 For [large eddy simulation (LES)](../features/les.md), a closure model is required.
-With IncompressibleNavierStokes, a neural closure model can be traine d on filtered DNS data.
+With IncompressibleNavierStokes, a neural closure model can be trained on filtered DNS data.
 The discrete DNS equations are given by

 ```math
 \begin{split}